This Dal Daliya is my family recipe- a total comfort meal that gathers quickly and is perfect for kids, the elderly, and everyone in the family!

 Ingredients

-- Moong Dal: Our family recipe makes Daliya with Khichdi Moong Dal (Green Split Moong) and it tastes amazing.
-You may use any light-on stomach lentil for this daliya recipe like Moong Yellow Dal, Masoor Pink Dal.
+- Moong Dal: Khichdi Moong Dal (Green Split Moong) works best.
+You may use any other lentil for this daliya recipe, like Moong Yellow Dal, Masoor Dal or toor dal.

 Expert Tips